dermotbradley/create-alpine-disk-image/README.md

 - cloud-init is used for system configuration (for physical machines YAML files are stored in a small FAT partition).
 - resultant disk images are intended for server, rather than desktop, use.

+More information regarding specific features can be found here: (Features/)

 ## Host packages required